GiulioImperato/Recommendation-System/README.md

 * The movie_genres table enables multi-genre assignment without altering the schema, making it easy to add new genres dynamically.

-* Interaction data is modeled in a way that can grow significantly with user behavior tracking—without affecting performance or introducing denormalized structures.
+* Interaction data is modeled in a way that can grow significantly with user behavior tracking - without affecting performance or introducing denormalized structures.

 ### 🧠 Conclusion